vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/not-acking-errors/advaita-sabhA-ejection_2025.md

 I, the aspirant after liberation, take refuge under the Paramatma who created the Chaturmukha Brahma and blessed him with the Vedic knowledge, who impels the inner organs of all beings.

 This mantra is part of the Shanti mantras Advaitins chant before and after their daily Vedantic study.
 In this mantra, the one who blesses the four-faced Brahma, is Rudra.
-This would be clear to anyone who studies the Shvetashvatara Upanishat.
+This would be clear to anyone who studies theShvetashvataraUpanishat.

 The following mantras, from this Upanishad, say the same as the above mantra: